Skip to Content

 More about order of instructions: Dixon, P. 1987.
 "The Processing of Organizational and Component Step Information in Written Directions" Journal of Memory and Language, 26, pp24-35, Academic Press, Inc.

-Adapted from 'Preserve temporal order' in Wright, P. and P. Barnard (1975). "‘Just fill in this form’ — a review for designers."
+"First things first, second things second" is adapted from 'Preserve temporal order' in Wright, P. and P. Barnard (1975). "‘Just fill in this form’ — a review for designers."
 Applied Ergonomics 6(4): 213-220.